-The end result is multifaceted.
-On one hand we have a large demographic of people who only watch or listen to liberal media, a large demographic who only watch and listen to conservative media, a large demographic who are repulsed by both, and a large demographic who couldn’t care less because it is ALL seen to have no credibility or in some cases they just don’t really care at all.
-In my opinion, the divisiveness we see in Washington DC is a direct by-product of what our mass media has unintentionally created.
-In a narcissistic way, mass media conglomerates decided years ago that they were smarter than the average Joe and they could use that intelligence to embed ideas into their stories or frame a particular story in a certain way in order to push the American consciousness toward whatever agenda they supported.
+The result is multifaceted.
+On one hand we have a large demographic of people who only watch or listen to liberal media, a large demographic who only watch and listen to conservative media, a large demographic who are repulsed by both, and a large demographic who couldn’t care less because it is ALL seen to have no credibility.

 Americans are being manipulated by the parties, the banks and by industry and these all use the media to distort reality.
 America has become one enormous reality show of three hundred million people that listen to fairy stories, and fantastic tales in such massive doses and for so long that they have transformed the country into a gigantic “Truman Show” in which truth is a lie and a lie is the truth.
 The more the system decomposes, the more the media becomes the last ferocious rampart (in fact, there is no further line of defense) losing every scrap of restraint and shame.

-On that to-do list, first and foremost, should be the creation of some 1st Amendment don’ts for mass media and some sweeping election reform.
+More for my to-do list, close behind term limits, should be the creation of some 1st Amendment don’ts for mass media and some sweeping election reform.
 There are some limits to free speech…you can’t yell “fire” in a movie theater unless there is a fire.
 So, let’s also make political comments free from annotation.
 Until we can erase media bias as a go-to lexicon for American political commentary, we will continue to propagate divisiveness and political radicalism.
 The term “spin” should be a dirty word.
 Both sides do it and both sides are wrong.
-Its manipulation plain and simple and it should be illegal because the fabric of a strong government rests on an educated public, not bamboozled bobble-head dolls.
+Its manipulation plain and simple and it should be illegal for media because the fabric of a strong government rests on an educated public, not bamboozled bobble-head dolls.

 Am I crazy or did our American forefathers study thousands of years of civilized society and politics in order to invent something original, lasting and as close to perfect as could be possible only to allow modern politicians, in an attempt to make it more perfect, try to change it into quasi-versions of other failed political and economic systems from fallen or bankrupt governments all over the industrialized world?
 I mean, what part of “almost perfect” don’t you get?
 Nothing is perfect except one thing and I promise you He/She/It will not have anything to do with running our government.